Romsey Town F.C.: Ground

 Romsey Town play their home games at The AEC Protection Ground, South Front, Romsey, SO51 8GJ.

 Romsey Town first played on fields which have since been built on at Alma Road but now play their home matches at the AEC Protection Ground (previously known as the Bypass Ground) and have done so since 1956 after they were successful in their application for a 99-year lease on the area of the land the ground is built on from nearby Broadlands.

 The ground now has a stand on the far side of the pitch, a smaller stand on the near side as well as a fence which covers a large section of the near side.
 The ground also has recently re-built changing rooms, hospitality room, refreshments bar and a club house which includes a bar.

-Fans and progress

-A loyal core of fans continue to support 'The Town' but Romsey Town's new management, as of early 2020, has invested a lot of time and money making the ground something that Romsey Town itself can be proud of.
-Many new local town sponsors are on board to allow this to happen, with local food and bar supplies as well as local building and trades to help with maintaining the club and grounds.
-Importantly the club is making its mission to be a community club offering its facilities to other local sports and social clubs needing a location for their events.
-Support for local football seems to be growing and it was felt that investment into the facilities was needed to support this.